havocp/xsbt-wiki/Settings-Core.md

 ### Scopes

-sbt defines a more complicated scope than the one shown here.
-It has four components: the project axis, the configuration axis, the task axis, and the extra axis.
-Each component may be [Global] (no specific value), [This] (current context), or [Select] (containing a specific value.  sbt resolves This to either [Global] or [Select] depending on the context.
+sbt defines a more complicated scope than the one shown here for the standard usage of settings in a build.
+This scope has four components: the project axis, the configuration axis, the task axis, and the extra axis.
+Each component may be [Global] (no specific value), [This] (current context), or [Select] (containing a specific value).  sbt resolves This to either [Global] or [Select] depending on the context.

 For example, in a project, a [This] project axis becomes a [Select] referring to the defining project.
 All other axes that are [This] are translated to [Global].
 Functions like inConfig and inTask transform This into a [Select] for a specific value.
 For example, `inConfig(Compile)(someSettings)` translates the configuration axis for all settings in _someSettings_ to be `Select(Compile)` if the axis value is [This].